spencernah/ip/docs/UserGuide.md

 # User Guide

-DukePro is a **desktop app for managing tasks, optimized for use via a Command Line Interface (CLI)**.
+Tasks Management System is a **desktop app for managing tasks, optimized for use via a Command Line Interface (CLI)**.

 ## Setting up in Intellij